aleksandar-pejkovic/portfolio/content/en/about/index.md

 # About Me

 My name is Aleksandar Pejković and I currently work as an accountant in a primary school, but my goal is to develop as a **web developer**.
-I graduated from the economic high school in Varvarin and the **Faculty of Economics in Niš**.
+I obtained the title of graduate economist.
 Additionally, I completed the **IT Academy** and several programming courses.

 Through work and internships at companies such as **Endava** and **Epam**, I gained valuable experience that allowed me to expand my knowledge of technologies such as **Java**, **Spring Boot**, and **Nuxt.js**.
 I aim to become an expert in backend development, although I am also working on improving my frontend skills with technologies like **Vue.js** and **Nuxt.js**.